Vicente Lim: Monuments and memorials

 In recognition of his services to the Filipino people, General Lim likeness appears on the Philippine 1,000 Peso banknote together with José Abad Santos and Josefa Llanes Escoda.
 Lim also appears on postage stamps (₱3.20 value) which were first issued on August 22, 1982.

 In September 1951, the former Camp Paciano Rizal in Calamba, Laguna was renamed Camp General Vicente P. Lim in honor of the revered commanding general of the 41st Infantry Division.
 The location of the Camp was the site where the 41st Field Artillery Regiment of the 41st Division was mobilized prior to the outbreak of World War II in the Philippines.
 The Camp once served as the site of the Philippine National Police Academy and the headquarters of the PNP's INP Training Command.
-Today, Camp Vicente Lim serves as the Headquarters of Police Regional Office 4A (PRO 4A) CALABARZON, whose area of responsibility covers the five provinces of Region IV A: Cavite, Laguna, Batangas, Rizal, and Quezon.
+Today, Camp Brig.
+Gen. Vicente P. Lim serves as the Headquarters of Police Regional Office 4A (PRO 4A) CALABARZON, whose area of responsibility covers the five provinces of Region IV A: Cavite, Laguna, Batangas, Rizal, and Quezon.

-Across the Cultural Center of the Philippines, on Roxas Boulevard is a statue of Brigadier General Vicente Lim, along with a marker with the inscription: "We are born to live a life which is valuable only if we live it unselfishly, not for our own gratification, nor for that of our family - but for our country.
+Across the Cultural Center of the Philippines, on Roxas Boulevard is a statue of Lim, along with a marker with the inscription: "We are born to live a life which is valuable only if we live it unselfishly, not for our own gratification, nor for that of our family - but for our country.
 Men should not fear death, but dishonor and defeat.
 There is nothing more beautiful than to live and die for the defense of one's country against a common enemy.
 There is nothing meaner and more vile than to yield to that enemy without fighting to the last ditch." - Vicente Lim, March 20, 1941.
 It is a quote from a speech the General gave to a group of UP ROTC graduates during their commencement exercises.

-A bust of Brigadier General Vicente Lim, is one of six busts featuring various Philippine national heroes in the town square of Hinigaran, Negros Occidental.
+A bust of Brigadier General Vicente P. Lim, is one of six busts featuring various Philippine national heroes in the town square of Hinigaran, Negros Occidental.

 The Headquarters building at the Philippine Military Academy is named Lim Hall in the General's honor.

 Various schools across the Philippines (such as the General Vicente Lim Elementary School in Tondo, Manila) are named after Lim.

 The former Barangay Kaput/Capot in Orion, Bataan is now named Barangay General Lim.
 Part of one of the more important battles during the Battle of Bataan, the Battle of Trail 2, took place here.

 Many streets across the Philippines are named after General Vicente Lim.

 Traditions and annual ceremonies in honor of General Vicente Lim

 February 24 (General Lim's birthday)

 Various ceremonies mark the birth anniversary of General Vicente Lim.
-Ceremonies are held in Camp General Vicente P. Lim (hosted by the PNP-PRO4), in front of General Lim's statue along Roxas Boulevard (hosted by the City of Manila), as well as the ancestral lot where General Lim was raised in Calamba (hosted and organized by the Masonic Lodge of Calamba - Dr. Jose P. Rizal Lodge No. 270).
+Ceremonies are held in Camp Brig.
+Gen. Vicente P. Lim (hosted by the PNP-PRO4), in front of General Lim's statue along Roxas Boulevard (hosted by the City of Manila), as well as the ancestral lot where General Lim was raised in Calamba (hosted and organized by the Masonic Lodge of Calamba - Dr. Jose P. Rizal Lodge No. 270).